warcrimesdocument/warcrimesdocument.github.io/index.markdown

 in order to make it visible when I open my mouth and to make it stick to everything it touches.
 When I speak to people they also do things with my mouth and my saliva in order to cause me to spit on other people and produce disturbing sound when I talk.

-They frequently damage my skin and produce scaly and red damaged skin on my hands, my face, my lips and the corners of my mouth.
+They frequently damage my skin and produce scaly and red damaged skin on my hands, my face, my lips (they frequently cause damage to a specific part on the middle of my upper lip which is visible on lots of documented material) and the corners of my mouth.
 They constantly contract muscles in my mouth, face, jaw, neck, arms and others parts of my body, causing them to be extremely tense in order to produce weird facial expressions, bodily movements and postures.
 When I'm interacting or when I'm in the presence of other people they repeatedly cause me to mistakenly glance at inappropriate locations on people when I move and turn my head.

 They do things with my body and cause muscle contractions and pains in my body and my neck in order to twist my head and produce a bent and weird posture.
 They frequently do this when I'm recording that they're impairing and damaging my brain while I'm studying and when I'm  in the presence of other people.

 They produce different facial expressions, smiles, exaggerated smiles and facial reactions to things when I'm interacting with other people.
 They produce changes to my voice and a strange, stuttering and nervous way of speaking.
 They slighly open my mouth while making it hard to feel and prevent it.